cblearn/cblearn/paper/supplementary.md

 ![\label{fig:deltaerror-per-algorithm_library}](./images/deltaerror-per-algorithm_library.pdf){width=45%}
 ![\label{fig:deltatime-per-algorithm_library}](images/deltatime-per-algorithm_library.pdf){width=45%}
 \begin{figure}[!ht]
     \caption{The triplet error and runtime per estimator and dataset, relative to the mean error and the fastest run.
 Thin lines show runs on the different datasets; the thick lines indicate the respective median.
-The triplet error is broadly similar for all implementations, but *cblearn* is many times faster for all algorithms.}
+The triplet error is approximately similar for all implementations but *STE*.
+For all algorithms, `cblearn` provides the fastest implementation.}
     \label{fig:performance-per-algorithm_library}
 \end{figure}